anauskadutta/dependabot-testing/README.md

 # sample3
-This repo is used to call and test out custom actions
+This repo is used to call and test out a custom action